taranjeet/taranjeet.github.io/about.md

     </span>
 </div>

-* Built and scaled a [doubt resolution search engine app](https://www.facebook.com/watch/?v=883796972040441) for K-12 students, featured at [Google I/O 2019](https://www.asianage.com/technology/in-other-news/090519/google-io-2019-featured-two-indian-companies-for-excellent-use-of-machine-learning.html)
+* Built and scaled a [doubt resolution app](https://www.facebook.com/watch/?v=883796972040441) for K-12 students, featured at [Google I/O 2019](https://www.asianage.com/technology/in-other-news/090519/google-io-2019-featured-two-indian-companies-for-excellent-use-of-machine-learning.html).
+The app lets students point their phone's camera at a problem and get an instant answer
 * App has over __1M+__ installs

 <div>